 Limited Clients.
 Proven Results.

-We will help you avoid the points associated with your speeding ticket.
-In Chardon, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
-Most car insurance companies will increase your premium as the points on your driving record increase.
-The BMV will suspend your license once you get 12 points.
+Do you need to avoid the points associated with your speeding ticket?
+In Chardon, Ohio, most speeding tickets result in anywhere from 2 to 6 points on your driving record.
+Auto insurance companies will increase your premium based on the number of points on your driving record.
+If you get 12 points the Ohio Bureau of Motor Vehicles will suspend your license.

 Speeding Ticket Points in Chardon, Ohio